CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Added top-level section numbering for easier future updates and references
 - Preserved stable Core Rule, Module, Feature, and Queue IDs while improving navigation and detectability

+### CHG-006 | 2026-03-27
+- Refined update protocol so future document edits must reference exact existing headings or stable IDs
+- Disallowed invented placement labels when the heading does not exist in the current source
+- Improved paste-ready targeting format to make manual updates easier and less ambiguous

 ---

 # =========================================================